mstksg/inCode/copy/entries/functor-structures-1.md

 our documentation schema.

 Again, for the same reasons as before, we can get away with the only fundamental change being at the leaves/primitives.
-Our structure is very limited, and our schema type only expresses only variations within that limit, and the only variations (aside from sum/record structure) are how each leaf can be serialized.
+Our structure itself is defined by the ADT, and all of the variations outside of the structure itself comes from how each leaf is serialized.

 ```haskell
 !!!functor-structures/serialize.hs "data Primitive"